pranaymodukuru/Concrete-compressive-strength/README.md

 Concrete is one of the most important materials in Civil Engineering.
 Knowing the compressive strength of concrete is very important when constructing a building or a bridge.
 The Compressive Strength of Concrete is a highly nonlinear function of ingredients used in making it and their characteristics.
 Thus, using Machine Learning to predict the Strength could be useful in generating a combination of ingredients which result in high Strength.

+Please read this [blog](https://towardsdatascience.com/concrete-compressive-strength-prediction-using-machine-learning-4a531b3c43f3) for more explanation.
+Also leave some claps to show appreciation!

+Please refer [*ConcreteCompressiveStrengthPrediction.ipynb*](https://github.com/pranaymodukuru/Concrete-compressive-strength/blob/master/ConcreteCompressiveStrengthPrediction.ipynb) for code.

 ## 1. Problem Statement
 Predicting Compressive Strength of Concrete given its age and quantitative measurements of ingredients.